 Timing of the Practical Assessment

 The course timetable should reflect the timing of the practical assessments, to ensure that sufficient time is allowed per learner.
+Each assessment is recommended to take approximately 15 minutes per learner.

 Learner Briefing for the Practical Assessment